 Financial assets and liabilities of the households sector for certain financial instruments

-In February, household investments in financial assets grew after a seasonal decline in January, amounting to 1.7 trillion rubles across selected financial instruments.
-At the same time, household financial liabilities decreased by 106 billion rubles due to a reduction in bank lending.
+In March, households investments in financial assets amounted to 921 billion rubles, which is almost half as much as last month.
+At the same time, household financial liabilities increased by 105 billion rubles due to rising demand of retail loans.
 Data on a full range of financial instruments is presented in quarterly publication.

 Financial assets and liabilities of the households sector